Isaiah 52 - Outline of Isaiah (Book Notes menu page)

 • ...he shall deal prudently {ie., act with wisdom, circumspectly, with comprehension}...- cp.
 Isa 11:1-5; 42:1

-He acted in full understanding of the LORD's will, in contrast to all other men (Psa 53:2,3).
+He acted in full understanding of, and agreement with, the LORD's will, in contrast to all other men (Psa 53:2,3).

 The HB words in this sentence reveal a progression in His exaltation: